Coherent structures at the origin of time irreversibility in wall turbulence: Introduction

 Time irreversibility (TI) is a fundamental property of non-equilibrium systems, which are typically dissipative~\cite{evans1993probability, lebowitz1993boltzmann}.
 In steady state, TI appears as an asymmetry of the statistical properties of a signal when the time direction is reversed~\cite{cox1991long, Lawrance1991DirectionalityAR, lebowitz1993boltzmann, bertini2001fluctuations, giberti2007temporal}.
 TI plays an important role in revealing key features of nonlinear dynamical systems, such as long-range nonlinearity and non-Gaussianity, and is inherently associated with entropy production in statistical mechanics and thermodynamics~\cite{cox1991long, porporato2007irreversibility}.
 Owing to its importance in non-equilibrium systems, TI has been investigated through the lens of time-series analysis in many scientific areas~\cite{costa2005broken, porporato2007irreversibility, zorzetto2018extremes, skinner2021estimating, o2022time}.

 Turbulent flows represent a paradigmatic example of dissipative, highly-nonlinear, and far-from-equilibrium systems~\cite{frisch1995turbulence, pope2000turbulent}.
-A distinctive feature of turbulent flows is the presence of a broad range of scales -- from the largest, inertial, scales to the smallest, dissipative, scales -- across which energy is redistributed through a cascade process~\cite{pope2000turbulent}.
-While viscous dissipation formally leads to an \textit{intrinsic irreversibility} related to time-irreversible (Navier-Stokes) equations, high-Reynolds-number turbulence (where the large-to-small scale range is wide) is mainly driven by inertial forces that make dissipative effects less evident, leading to a (nearly-)reversible dynamics~\cite{vela2021entropy, vela2022subgrid}.
-In spite of this, turbulent flows at high Reynolds numbers -- owing to their high complexity -- manifest significant \textit{statistical irreversibility} that is typically associated with the energy cascade process~\cite{frisch1995turbulence, xu2014flight, xu2016lagrangian}.
-Specifically, it is possible to quantify the energy flux driving the cascade process without accounting for the temporal evolution of the flow, by exploiting Kolmogorov’s 4/5-law that involves the (fixed time) third-order moment of velocity spatial increments~\cite{frisch1995turbulence}.
-Therefore, a quite paradoxical situation arises, where the energy cascade (entailing an asymmetry of spatial statistics) can be characterized without consideration of time, although the energy flux is itself the cause of statistical TI~\cite{xu2016lagrangian, josserand2017turbulence, Lawrance1991DirectionalityAR}.
+A distinctive feature of turbulent flows is the presence of a broad range of scales -- from the largest, inertial, scales to the smallest, dissipative, scales -- across which energy is redistributed~\cite{pope2000turbulent}.
+The presence of a separation between the large flow scales (where energy is injected) and the smallest scales (where energy is dissipated) implies an average flux of kinetic energy as a cascade process (occurring from large to small length scales in three-dimensional turbulence)~\cite{frisch1995turbulence, pope2000turbulent}.
+Specifically, far away from solid walls and in a range of scales in-between the large and small scales, the rate at which kinetic energy crosses through the flow scales -- characterizing the cascade process -- can be equated to the turbulent kinetic energy dissipation~\cite{vassilicos2015dissipation}, which has been shown to remain finite even as the viscosity tends to zero (a feature that is referred to as the \textit{dissipative anomaly})~\cite{frisch1995turbulence, jaccod2021constrained}.
+Accordingly, while the presence of viscosity formally leads to intrinsic irreversibility, high-Reynolds-number turbulence -- owing to its high complexity and the wide large-to-small scale separation -- is mainly driven by inertial forces that make dissipative effects less evident, thereby manifesting significant statistical irreversibility that is typically associated with the energy cascade process~\cite{frisch1995turbulence, xu2014flight, xu2016lagrangian, vela2021entropy}.
+In dynamical systems theory, the dualism between intrinsic and statistical irreversibility has been widely explored in terms of microscopical and macroscopic irreversibility, such that a dynamical system can be microscopically (intrinsically) reversible and macroscopically (statistically) irreversible~\cite{chibbaro2014reductionism, vela2021entropy}.